-[[an alterative way to do this is...]]Similarly, we also employed a conservation based metric to estimate the number of deleterious passenger mutations, which are removed and retained during tumor progression.
+[[an alterative way to do this is...]]Similarly, we also employed a VAF-based alternative approach to estimate the number of deleterious passenger mutations, which are removed and retained during tumor progression.
 To estimate the number of removed noncoding deleterious passengers per tumor, we compared the observed number of high-impact noncoding mutations with the number expected under a neutral model.
 We observed a slight (2%) depletion in high-impact mutations in the observed mutation set versus the null, corresponding to a median of 48 high-impact noncoding mutations removed per tumor.
-This depletion was most pronounced at the promoters of essential genes in genomic regions suffering loss-of-heterozygosity (32%).
-Details of this analysis are described in Supplemental Methods X.X.
-Similarly, to search for a signal of retained deleterious passenger variants, we tracked the correlation of variant allele frequency (VAF) with predicted functional impact.
-Once driver variants have been excluded, we would expect that, if indeed there are any retained deleterious passenger variants, variants with higher predicted impacts are more likely to be deleterious to tumor cells.
-We observed that increasing impact scores correlated with decreasing VAF.
-If there were no retained deleterious passenger variants, we would not expect a significant correlation between impact score and VAF.
-The fact that there was a significant and negative correlation between impact score and VAF suggests that there some deleterious passenger variants retained in tumor cells. [[how consistent]]
+This depletion was most pronounced at the promoters of essential genes in genomic regions impacted by loss-of-heterozygosity (32%).
+This depletion was most pronounced at the promoters of essential genes in genomic regions.
+Similar calculations applied to VAF differences among impact levels of variants outside driver gene sets suggests that there are on average 8.6 retained deleterious passenger variants per tumor. [[how consistent]] These are again conservative estimates, as we naively assume that latent drivers and deleterious passengers exert a VAF effect equal in magnitude to discovered drivers, when in fact, their true effect is likely smaller.

 Discussion

-Previous studies related to the missing heritability problem in GWAS, indicate the cumulative effect of SNVs can explain the majority of this missing associations.
+Previous studies \cite{20562875} related to the missing heritability problem in GWAS, indicate that cumulative effect of SNVs can explain the majority of missing associations.
 Similarly, here we investigate whether the cumulative molecular impact of many weak somatic SNVs can have a meaningful role in cancer progression.
 Intuitively, tumor cells must maintain function of some minimal set of essential genes in order to achieve homeostasis.
-It is plausible that the aggregate effect of functionally impactful passenger variants on these essential genes would be deleterious to tumor cells.
-For instance, radiation therapy and some chemotherapies are believed to kill tumor cells by causing DNA damage.
-Similarly, increased mutation counts in coding genes or regions relevant for splicing increase the antigenic cross-section of tumor cells, potentially making them vulnerable to immune surveillance.
+It is plausible that the aggregate effect of functionally impactful passenger variants on these essential genes would be deleterious to tumor cells \cite{23388632}.
+For instance, radiation therapy and some chemotherapies are believed to kill tumor cells by causing DNA damage \cite{PARP inhibitor}.
+Similarly, increased mutation counts in coding genes or regions relevant for splicing increase the antigenic cross-section of tumor cells, potentially making them vulnerable to immune surveillance \cite{}.
 Conversely, any variant that optimizes cell-division at the expense of organism-supporting functions is expected to have a small positive effect on tumor fitness that may be challenging to detect.
 Moreover, certain variants through their complex genetic regulatory interactions may moderately increase the expression levels of canonical oncogenes.
 It has been proposed that these weak undiscovered driver variants benefit tumor growth and have a small associated positive selection.